swiftlang/swift-foundation/Proposals/NNNNN-uri-templating.md

 ## Alternatives considered

-Instead of `URL.Template.makeURL(variables:)`, the API could have a (failable) inititializer `URL.init?(template:variables:)`.
-The `makeURL(variables:)` (factory) method would be easier to discover through autocomplete, and when looking at the `URL.Template` type’s documentation is it easier to discover.
+Instead of `URL.init?(template:variables)`, the API could have used a method on `URL.Template`, e.g. `URL.Template.makeURL(variables:)`.
 The `URL.init?` approach would be less discoverable.
 There was some feedback to the initial pitch, though, that preferred the `URL.init?` method which aligns with the existing `URL.init?(string:)` initializer.
+This initializer approach aligns more with existing `URL.init?(string:)` and `String.init(format:)`.

 Additionally, the API _could_ expose a (non-failing!) `URL.Template.expand(variables:)` (or other naming) that returns a `String`.
 But since the purpose is very clearly to create URLs, it feels like that would just add noise.